ev2900/OpenSearch_kNN_Vector_Search/README.md

 [![Launch CloudFormation Stack](https://sharkech-public.s3.amazonaws.com/misc-public/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=open-search-kNN&templateURL=https://sharkech-public.s3.amazonaws.com/misc-public/OpenSearch_kNN_Vector_Search.yaml)

-The stack will deploy an Amazon OpenSearch domain and a Cloud9 enviorment with this GitHub repository downloaded on it.
-You can update and run the python script in the Cloud9 enviorment
+The stack will deploy an Amazon OpenSearch domain and a Cloud9 environment with this GitHub repository downloaded on it.
+You can update and run the python script in the Cloud9 environment

 The only parts of the Python script that need to updated before running is the section below

 ```
 # Configure re-usable variables for Opensearch domain URL, user name and password
 opensearch_url = 'https://<opensearch_domain_url' # DO NOT INCLUDE TRAILING SLASH
 opensearch_user_name = '<user_name>'
 opensearch_password = '<password>'
 ```

 The user name and password are part of the CloudFormation outputs.
-The domain URL can be found on the [OpenSearch page](https://us-east-1.console.aws.amazon.com/aos/home) in the AWS console under the domains section
+The domain URL can be found on the [OpenSearch page](https://us-east-1.console.aws.amazon.com/aos/home) in the AWS console under the domains section.
+Once you update these values in the (kNN.py)[https://github.com/ev2900/OpenSearch_kNN_Vector_Search/blob/main/kNN.py] file and save it.

 # How does the Example Python Script Work

+This section explains how the python script kNN works

 ## 1. Prepare the headset production question answer (PQA) data